Our approach

 We invest in what we consider to be the best businesses regardless of sector or geography, with high-conviction ideas driven by bottom-up stock selection and fundamental analysis.
 As a result of allocating risk budget to our highest-conviction ideas, we tend to exhibit low correlations with other global equity strategies.

-We actively seek to minimise downside risk through our cashflow focus, deep understanding of ESG* factors and active engagement with companies to promote higher and consistent long-term returns.
+We actively seek to minimise downside risk through our cashflow focus, deep understanding of risk factors and active engagement with companies to promote higher and consistent long-term returns.
 This is typically reflected in an attractive capture ratio – aiming to match the market on the way up, but significantly outperform it on the way down.

 Potential benefits